CERTCC/Vultron/docs/topics/process_models/cs/index.md

 ### The _Public Awareness_ Substate (_p_, _P_)

-The *Public Awareness* substate corresponds to *Publication* in the Arbaugh, Fithen, and McHugh article  {== [@arbaugh2000windows], ==} *time of public disclosure* in Frei et al.'s article Modeling the Security Ecosystem&mdash;The Dynamics of (In)Security  {== [@frei2010modeling]; ==} and *vulnerability disclosed publicly* in Bilge and Dumitraş's article {== [@bilge2012before]. ==} The public might find out about a vulnerability through the Vendor's announcement of a fix, a news report about a security breach, a conference presentation by a researcher, or a variety of other means.
+The *Public Awareness* substate corresponds to *Publication* in the Arbaugh, Fithen, and McHugh [article](https://doi.org/10.1109/2.889093), *time of public disclosure* in Frei et al.'s article [Modeling the Security Ecosystem&mdash;The Dynamics of (In)Security](https://doi.org/10.1007/978-1-4419-6967-5_6) and *vulnerability disclosed publicly* in Bilge and Dumitraş's [article](https://doi.org/10.1145/2382196.2382284).
+The public might find out about a vulnerability through the Vendor's announcement of a fix, a news report about a security breach, a conference presentation by a researcher, or a variety of other means.
 As above, we are primarily concerned with the occurrence of the event itself rather than the details of *how* the public awareness event arises.

 ```mermaid